 Where to Stay

 Manuel Antonio is a very popular tourist destination, and thus caters to every budget.
 From $10 dorm beds to luxuries that cost $500+ per night, you’re sure to find it here.
-If you’re planning a family trip, we recommend to watch our Guide to Family Travel in Costa Rica.
+If you’re planning a family trip, we recommend watching our Guide to Family Travel in Costa Rica.
 Tara Cabatingan, our Travel Consultant discusses details of planning a family vacation with Rodo Alvarez, Costa Rica Expert, where they also share insights on hotels in Manuel Antonio area.
 Generally speaking, the best deals are in Quepos, although some hostels dot the road winding down to Manuel Antonio National Park.
 Mid-range accommodations are sprinkled over the hillside, while many of the region’s upscale choices are perched high on the hill, to take advantage of Manuel Antonio’s best views.
 Most mid-range and upscale hotels offer free shuttles down to the park and beach, so they are convenient even without a vehicle.

 Restaurants & Nightlife

 You won’t want for dining options in Manuel Antonio.
 From Costa Rican casados to artful fusion cuisine, the town never fails to satisfy your cravings.
 Street vendors even service the popular beaches, offering everything from fresh agua de pipa (coconut water) to green mango and hot dogs.

-When you visit the area, you really can’t miss one of Manuel Antonio’s most iconic restaurants, El Avión (“The Airplane”).
-This a mid-range restaurant is housed in the fuselage of an 1980s-era Fairchild C-123 airplane that once blended scandal, intrigue and U.S.-Sandinista relations… El Avión make history delicious–and boasts a spectacular view!
+When you visit the area, don’t miss one of Manuel Antonio’s most iconic restaurants, El Avión (“The Airplane”).
+This a mid-range restaurant is housed in the fuselage of an 1980s-era Fairchild C-123 airplane that once blended scandal, intrigue, and U.S.-Sandinista relations.
+El Avión make history delicious–and boasts a spectacular view!